 Unfortunately, lots of people who attend drug and alcohol rehab in Southport go on to relapse in the future.

 Your relapse prevention plan will be written or verbal and will contain advice on how to overcome cravings and triggers, as well as reminders for the various coping mechanisms and techniques you practiced whilst at rehab.

 Aftercare And Support Services In Southport

 There are hundreds of different aftercare and support groups throughout the UK, some of which are listed below.

-- Home Detox – Where you detox at home with the assistance of prescription medication.
+- Home Detox – Where you undergo a medically-assisted detox at home with regular check-ins from a medical professional.